Tsatsi/tsatsi.github.io/about.md

 ## Tsatsi Mahase

 I am an experienced software developer with a demonstrated history of working as a software consultant in banking, insurance and market research industry.
 I am skilled in Python, Clojure, Agile Methodologies, Javascript, and Mobile development.
-These are some of the technologies and methodologies I have experience in and will mostly be writting about on this blog, I do however need to emphasize that I identify myself as a problem solver and try as much as possible not to limit myself by the tools I use.
+Though these are some of the technologies and methodologies I have experience in and will mostly be writting about on this blog, I do however need to emphasize that I identify myself as a problem solver and try as much as possible not to limit myself by the tools I use.

 ## Wise Mind